Your rights

 One example may be an approved bone fracture that is the likely primary cause of arthrosis.
 Another example may be that you have hearing loss approved as an occupational illness, later developing tinnitus that was likely caused by the hearing loss.

-An approved occupational injury or illness may qualify you for rights and more favourable rates on benefits paid by NAV.
+An approved occupational injury or illness may qualify you for rights and more favourable rates on benefits paid by Nav.
 This occupational injury advantage only applies to monetary benefits paid in case of illness, injury or death.

 If your occupational injury or illness is permanent, you may apply for compensation for permanent injury.

-Below are some examples of occupational injury advantages that apply to NAV benefits if you have an approved occupational injury or illness.
+Below are some examples of occupational injury advantages that apply to Nav benefits if you have an approved occupational injury or illness.

 If you have sustained a significant and permanent physical or mental injury or illness as a result of an occupational accident or harmful occupational exposure, you may be entitled to compensation for permanent injury from National Insurance.